pridkett/webpage-docker-containers/README.md

 ### webdav-server

 This will serve all of the content that is mounted to `/srv` over webdav.
 By default this will be read-write once you're logged in.

 ### vscode

 Persistence for the Visual Studio code setup is done by mounting a directoy to `/home/coder/.local/share/code-server`.
 Access to the underlying filesystem is done by mounting to `/home/coder/projects`.

+In addition, if you'd like to add support this container using Docker directly (i.e. for Visual Studio Code's remote features) you'll need to share `/var/run/docker.sock` as read-write.

 Hostnames
 ---------

 Hostnames for each of the individual services are set through the `virtual.host` and `virual.alias` labels that are applied to each container.
 This is the standard for projects that use `caddy-gen`.

 Future Changes
 --------------